 Emmy Jenkins is a permaculturist with a passion for building permanent culture through the use of regenerative systems thinking.
 Once finished with her schooling, Emmy travelled extensively, experiencing a wide variety of cultures and communities, noting the general worldwide need to employ the permacultural ethics of Earth Care, People Care, and Fair Share to tackle the socio-economic and environmental issues that have led to worldwide disempowerment.

-Emmy’s background has afforded her the ability to gain extensive experience across a plethora of platforms, enabling her to integrate an array of perspectives into her designs.
+Emmy’s background has afforded her the ability to gain extensive experience across a plethora of platforms, enabling her to integrate an array of perspectives into her designs and to dip into a myriad of industries.
 Her breadth of diverse life episodes has enabled her to address her permaculture designs with an arsenal of broad skills and knowledge, pulling from various occupational arenas to create well-oiled systems for more efficient management.
-From sales and marketing to hands-on farm management, from customer service to content writing and academic research, from business planning and implementation to fundraising, Emmy believes that considering all aspects of a working system is the key to creating interconnected, regenerative ecosystems that thrive and grow in their natural surroundings to benefit all the elements involved.
+From sales and marketing to hands-on farm management, from customer service to content writing and academic research, from business planning and implementation to blockchain, Emmy believes that considering all aspects of a working system is the key to creating interconnected, regenerative ecosystems that thrive and grow in their natural surroundings to benefit all the elements involved.